 AWS RDS houses a robust and systematic failover process that invokes immediately whenever a planned or unplanned failure or failover occurs to ensure a smooth recovery process.
 It performs the following operations to achieve this:

-• In case you have the Multi-AZ functionality in place, it will automatically switch over to a standby replica in a different availability zone with minimum latency.
+• If you have the Multi-AZ functionality in place, it will automatically switch to a standby replica in a different availability zone with minimum latency.
 The time required to switch depends upon the number of transactions and the primary database, with most switch-overs typically occurring in 60-120 seconds.

 • It further modifies the DNS record of the database instance and points it to the standby database or replica instance, ensuring a smooth transition process.